 When considering genetics, many have MTHFR mutations (estimated 30-60%) that prevent them utilising certain synthetic vitamins that are prolific in breastmilk alternatives and vitamin supplements, but breastmilk can contain the necessary co-enzyme forms to improve and optimise their little ones health.

 Nursing has brought comfort to my children in their health challenges, and in the difficulties life had thrown at us.
-It gave them sustenance a conus to loving cuddles.
+It gave them sustenance wrapped up in loving cuddles.
 It got us through separations and strikes, hospitalisations and reactions, teething and tantrums, bumps and bruises.
 Nursing covers a multitude of pains and more with its comfort and pain relieving qualities.

 Breastfeeding matters to me, because breastfeeding isn’t just a means of nutrition, it is a relationship.
 It is a biologically centred tool that lays the foundation to nurturing and even parenting.
 Enabling me as a mother to enforce boundaries and teach my child to respect my body while meeting their needs.

 They are my personal every day reasons I have loved and embraced breastfeeding as a part of my children’s nutrition and there are so many more upsides to breastfeeding like…

 This is GLOBALLY!
 Not just in developing countries.

 It makes me less likely to have breast cancer:

 So in my 6 years meeting my children’s needs I’m 36% less likely to have breast cancer!!

 How amazing is that!